BLCM/wlmods/Apocalyptech/loot_changes/customization_drop_rate/README.md

 game) may be unaffected by this.
 As of initial release, the mod hasn't been tested super thoroughly, so there could be areas which need fixing up.

-As of v1.1.0, this mod also prevents cosmetics from spawning at the Wheel of Fate, in Dreamveil Overlook.
-The cosmetic option can still be "rolled," but the items should be replaced with a random assortment of other possibilities.
-I have not made any effort to see if this can cause gear to spawn before it's supposed to be able to, so it's possible this mod's a bit cheaty in that regard.
+As of v1.2.0, the "None" variant of this mod also prevents cosmetics from spawning at the Wheel of Fate, in Dreamveil Overlook, by doubling up on the "guns" option.
+So guns will be more likely than other results, but the probabilities of the other options has not changed.

 Changelog
 =========

+**v1.2.0** - Aug 16, 2022
+ * Alter Wheel of Fate no-customization behavior: instead of trying to be clever with loot pools, just redirect customization rolls to "guns."

 **v1.1.0** - Aug 16, 2022
  * Prevent cosmetics from spawning at the Wheel of Fate, in Dreamveil Overlook.